List of Bakugan Battle Brawlers characters: Dan Kuso

-Daniel "Dan" Kuso (known in the Japanese version as Danma Kuso (空操 弾馬, Kūsō Danma) and nicknamed Dan (ダン, Dan)) is the main human protagonist in the series, who, is 12 years old (11 in the Japanese dub) in the first season, 15 in New Vestroia, 16 in Gundalian Invaders, and 17 in Mechtanium Surge.
-In the beginning he is ranked #121, and by episode 39, he is ranked #1, and has become ranked #4 or under in episode 6 of Mechtanium Surge.
-It is revealed in episode 5, it is he lives not too far from Runo.
+Daniel Kuso (known in the Japanese version as Danma Kuso (空操 弾馬, Kūsō Danma) and nicknamed Dan (ダン, Dan)) is the main human protagonist in the series, who is 12 years old (11 in the Japanese dub) in the first season, 14 in New Vestroia, 16 in Gundalian Invaders, and 17 in Mechtanium Surge.
+In the beginning, he is ranked #117, and by episode 39, he is ranked #1 and has become ranked #4 or under in episode 6 of Mechtanium Surge.
+It is revealed in episode 5 that he lives not too far from Runo.
 In episode 32, a flashback revealed that he knew Runo from when he was little, but didn't realize it until later.
 It is heavily hinted that he has feelings for Runo (and vice versa) but no relationship forms.

 In New Vestroia, Dan returns to New Vestroia to help Drago save the world from the invading Vestals.
 Despite having just been introduced to the new Brawling system, Dan manages to get the hang of it before he battles his way into the Resistance by tying with Ace.
 He returns to Earth, following Spectra, Gus, and Lync into a portal with Mira and Baron.
 After losing Drago to Spectra in episode 16, his determination to get him back pays off as he and Drago reunite in episode 18.
 At the end of episode 19, he and Baron go back to New Vestroia through Dr. Gehabich's dimension transporter.
 In episode 20 he and Baron make it back to New Vestroia where they battle Mylene and Shadow in Beta City where they defeat them when Drago unleashes the power of the Perfect Core.
 In episode 26, he goes back to Earth, along with Marucho, Shun and the rest of the Bakugan.
 Various portals open up across the world, allowing all the other brawlers to reunite with their Bakugan.